 RTGS: Real Time Gross Settlement

-RTGS is similar to NEFT and can be done online mode very easily.
+RTGS is similar to NEFT and people use it for fast money transfer.
 You can also visit bank to do this transaction via cheque.
-In this case transactions are done quickly and money is credited instantly to required account.
+In this case transaction is quickly and money is credits instantly to bank account.
 In most banks these services are chargeable.
-RTGS is also limited to bank operating hours.
+RTGS only works in bank operating hours.

 ACH: Automated Clearing House

-ACH is like a standing instruction given to a financial institution to debit money when due date arrives each month or as per billing cycle.
-ACH is generally used for credit card and loan payments where certain amount or EMI is auto debited from the bank.
+First of all ACH is like a standing instruction given to a financial institution to debit money when due date arrives each month or as per billing cycle.
+Normally financial institutions like insurance companies, credit card companies and banks use automated Clearing House for easy money debit from customer.
+Every month they debit pre-selected amount from customer’s bank account.

 IMPS: Immediate Payment Service